kymeria/dropout/README.md

 ## Difference with defer-drop

+### API

-Defer-drop use one global background thread to drop any object type.
+Defer-drop use one global background thread to drop any type.
-- All object are send to the background thread through a Box
+- All values are send to the background thread through a `Box`.
-- This is made automatically by wrapping the object into a `DeferDrop` which will send the object to drop thread when wrapper is drop.
+- You have to create a `DeferDrop` which will wrap your value and send it to drop thread when wrapper is drop.

-This is nice as you don't need to manage any thing else than your `DeferDrop` which deref to `T`.
-But is may be complex when you have to pass you object to a library expected a `T` or `impl Trait`.

-Dropout take the opposite idea:
+Dropout take the opposite direction:
 - You create a Dropper which accept (and take ownership) of a `T`.
+- You have one thread per dropper.
 - You handle `T` object and explicitly defer the drop at end.

+So your manipulating `T` value instead of `DeferDrop<T>`.
+But you have to be explicit about droping the value.

+### Guarantees

+Defer-drop doesn't guaranty values are actually dropped as the main thread may finish before drop thread has dropped all the values.
+`Dropper` wait (and so, block at drop) for the background thread to finish (and drop all values) before being drop.

-Licensing differences:
+### Licensing differences

 - defer-drop is licensed under MPL-2.0
 - dropout is licensed under MIT